satyajit-jbl/pythonic-odyssey/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

    Example:
    1 + j, 2 + 4j, 1 - 1j

-🌕 You are awesome.
-You have just completed day 2 challenges and you are two steps ahead on your way to greatness.
-Now do some exercises for your brain and muscles.
+ Now do some exercises for brain and muscles.

 ## 💻 Exercises - Day 2